 Rental Car Insurance

 There are a bunch of credit cards on the market that offer primary rental car insurance, such as the Chase Sapphire Reserve and Chase Sapphire Preferred, as well as the Chase Ink Business Unlimited Credit Card.
 This can really come in handy if your rental vehicle is stolen or damaged, and can save you a lot of money.
 It’s not liability insurance, though, and you’ll still need to buy that independently — but it does let you decline the primary insurance offered by the rental agency, which can be pricey.

 The Chase Sapphire Reserve is one of the most popular travel-rewards cards, largely thanks to the $300 travel credit it offers every calendar year.
 This is a broad statement credit that covers everything from airfare and hotels to trains, buses, taxis, car services and even parking lots and tolls.
 Until December 31, 2020, gas station and grocery store purchases will also count towards the travel credit.

-If you have the Amex Platinum card, you’ll receive a $200 annual Uber Credit — in the form of $15 every month, except for December, when you’ll get $20.
+If you have the Amex Platinum card, you’ll receive up to $200 in annual Uber Cash — in the form of $15 every month, except for December, when you’ll get a bonus $20.